Theragun Mini vs Hypervolt Go 2: Best Portable Massage Gun Compared

 How I Tested These Two

 I've been reviewing recovery tools since 2026, and I bought both units with my own money in late March 2026.
 For six weeks, I alternated between them daily, using one on my left side and the other on my right after the same workout.
-I measured noise with a decibel meter at 12 inches, timed battery life from full charge to dead, and weighed each unit on a kitchen scale.
+I measured noise with a decibel meter at 12 inches, timed battery life , and weighed each unit on a kitchen scale.

-My testing covered post-run calf work, deltoid trigger points after pull day, lower back tightness from desk sitting, and recovery use during a four-day trip to Denver (altitude affects how sore I get, which made the comparison more meaningful).
+My testing covered post-run calf work, deltoid trigger points after pull day, lower back tightness , and recovery use during a four-day trip to Denver (altitude affects how sore I get, which made the comparison more meaningful).

 I also handed both to my training partner, a 220-lb powerlifter, to get a second perspective on grip and power.